Detana!! TwinBee: Reception and legacy

 In Japan, Game Machine listed Detana!!
-TwinBee on their March 15, 1991 issue as being the third most-popular arcade game at the time.
+TwinBee as the third most popular arcade game of March 1991, while Micom BASIC Magazine listed it as the sixth most popular game of May 1991.
 Both Martin Gaksch and Heinrich Lenhardt of German magazine Power Play regarded the game to be a nice vertical-scrolling shooter with enjoyable candy-colored visuals.
-In the May 1991 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number six spot in popularity.
 Maurizio Miccoli of Italian magazine Computer+Videogiochi gave the title a positive outlook.
 Gamest gave it several awards for the 5th Gamest Grand Prize (1991), winning 3rd place in the Grand Prize, 1st place in the Best Shooting Award, 4th place in the Best Graphic Award, 3rd place in the Best VGM Award, 5th place in Player Popularity and 8th place in the Annual Hit Game.
 Nishikawa Zenji of Japanese magazine Oh!X applauded the X68000 conversion for its arcade-accurate graphics and sound, among other aspects.
 This version also proved popular among the X68000 userbase, eventually being nominated for a "Game of the Year" award by Oh!X but losing against other titles such as Parodius Da!.

 The PC Engine port received positive reception from critics who reviewed it as an import title.
 Public reception was also positive: readers of PC Engine Fan voted to give Detana!!
 TwinBee a 24.79 out of 30 score, ranking at the number 19 spot in a poll, indicating a large popular following.
 Both Kaneda Kun and François Hermellin of Consoles + praised the PC Engine conversion for its colorful graphics, sympathetic music and impeccable gameplay but criticized the presentation.
 Four reviewers of Famitsu gave the PC Engine version a score of 24 out of 40.
 Computer and Video Games's Frank O'Connor commended the PC Engine port for its arcade-accurate presentation and gameplay but criticized the music for being annoying.
 AllGame's Kyle Knight gave positive remarks to the imaginative boss designs and enjoyable gameplay but noted the audio design to be a mixed point on the PC Engine release.
 Olivier Prézeau of Joypad and Joystick's Jean-Marc Demoly praised the PC Engine port for its graphics, sound and controls as well.

 Reviewing the Virtual Console re-release, Nintendo Life's Corbie Dillard praised its responsive controls, arcade-accurate visuals and upbeat soundtrack.
 IGN's Lucas M. Thomas commended its anime-inspired world and co-op play feature.
 Eurogamer's Dan Whitehead compared it with Xevious, stating it was not as good as MUSHA nor as cute as Fantasy Zone but regarded it as an appealing vertical-scrolling shooter for casual players.

 A clone of Detana!!
 TwinBee for the Amiga titled Gunbee F-99 was published as a covermount alongside the December 1998 issue of Amiga Format magazine.